burnsandrew88/liri_bot/README.md

             do-what-it-says

 ### play around with these requests by typing in node liri.js in your command terminal with Node.js package loaded up and have a great time!

+## Watch this video of me doing a demo of using the liri bot! :